aanandharaj-bbm/Codes/sticker_type_process/Readme.md

 ```./paid.sh```
 ```./subscriptions.sh```

-Copy all the data to a gcs bucket using the following command
+Copy all the data to a gcs bucket using the command
 ```gsutil cp -r all_stickers/* [GCS_BUCKET_NAME]```

 Example :